julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step1.md

 (If you haven't seen assertions before: they won't do anything if the value given to them is truthy, and they will raise an AssertionError otherwise.)

-Okay, so we have this function.
+So we have this function.
 Let's define and test a similar function, which adds three:

 ```